If you are an ardent listener of radio shows, you may want to learn more about the options in the market right now.

 Digital radio (DAB)

 Digital radio (DAB) offers a wider choice of programming with more radio stations: national, local and regional catering for all kinds of interests and groups of people.
 It also gives hiss-free sound and many DAB radios also have features including information about the channel or the ability to pause and rewind live radio.
+Digital radios often rely on visual displays however so it is important to find one that suits your needs with high contrast, station preset buttons or speech.

 To check that you can receive DAB stations, visit the BBC DAB postcode checker website.